gglerum/php-lessen/00 - Extra/02 - GRASP/README.md

 # GRASP Principles Demonstration

 The questionnaire website example shows a clear violation and proper application of GRASP (General Responsibility Assignment Software Patterns) principles.
 Users upload filled-in templates that are stored on the server and related to specific questions.
-The original implementation in [Bad example](../example/bad/app) violates multiple GRASP principles, while the refactored version in [Better example](../example/better/app) demonstrates proper application.
+The original implementation in [Bad example](../example/bad/app) violates multiple GRASP principles, while the refactored version in [Better example](../example/better/app) shows how to do it right.

 ## What is GRASP?

-GRASP consists of nine fundamental principles that guide object-oriented design decisions.
-These patterns help determine **where to assign responsibilities** in a system, leading to more maintainable, flexible, and understandable code.
+GRASP is basically nine rules of thumb that help you decide where to put your code.
+Instead of randomly shoving methods into classes, these patterns give you a framework for making smart decisions about **who should be responsible for what** in your system.

-Think of GRASP as a set of questions to ask yourself when designing code:
+Think of GRASP as your design decision checklist:
-- "Which class should be responsible for this task?"
+- "Which class should handle this task?"
-- "How can I minimize dependencies between classes?"
+- "How can I keep my classes from being too tangled up with each other?"
-- "How can I make my code easier to change and extend?"
+- "How can I make this easier to change later?"

 ## Learning Path for Juniors

-**Start here (Core principles):**
+**Start here (The essentials):**
-1. **Information Expert** - Who has the data needed for this task?
+1. **Information Expert** - Who already has the data needed for this job?
-2. **High Cohesion** - Does this class have a single, focused purpose?
+2. **High Cohesion** - Does this class have one clear job, or is it trying to do everything?
-3. **Low Coupling** - Are my classes too dependent on each other?
+3. **Low Coupling** - Are my classes way too dependent on each other?

-**Build on these (Design patterns):**
+**Build on these (Common patterns):**

-4. **Controller** - How should I handle user interactions?
+4. **Controller** - How should I handle user requests without making a mess?
-5. **Creator** - Who should create new objects?
+5. **Creator** - Who should be creating new objects?

-**Master these (Advanced concepts):**
+**Master these (Advanced stuff):**

-6. **Pure Fabrication** - Sometimes I need classes that don't represent real things
+6. **Pure Fabrication** - Sometimes you need helper classes that don't represent real things
-7. **Indirection** - Using middleman objects to reduce dependencies
+7. **Indirection** - Using middleman objects to keep things flexible
 8. **Polymorphism** - Different objects, same interface
-9. **Protected Variations** - Preparing for future changes
+9. **Protected Variations** - Future-proofing your code

 ## GRASP Principles Analysis

 ### 1. Information Expert
-**Principle**: Assign responsibility to the class that has the information needed to fulfill it.
+**The idea**: Give the job to whoever already has the data needed to do it.

 **Real-world analogy**: If you want to know how much flour is left in the pantry, you ask the kitchen manager, not the waiter.
 The kitchen manager has the inventory information, so they're the "expert" for that question.

-**What it means**: When you need to assign a responsibility to an object, look for the class that has the most information required to fulfill that responsibility.
-This class becomes the "expert" for that particular operation.
-The Information Expert pattern helps maintain encapsulation and ensures that data and the operations on that data stay together.
+**What it means in code**: When you need to assign a responsibility to a class, look for the one that already has the information needed to do the job.
+This keeps related data and behavior together, which makes your code much easier to understand and maintain.

-**Why it matters**:
+**Why you should care**:
-- Reduces coupling by keeping related data and behavior together
+- Your classes become more self-contained and logical
-- Improves maintainability by making it clear where certain logic belongs
+- It's obvious where to look when something breaks
-- Enhances encapsulation by preventing external classes from accessing internal data directly
+- You don't have classes reaching into other classes to grab data

-**Quick question to ask**: "Which class already has the data needed to do this job?"
+**Quick sanity check**: "Which class already has the data needed to do this job?"

-**Violation in Bad Example**
+**How the bad example screws this up**
-The [`FileController`](../example/bad/app/Http/Controllers/FileController.php) calculates file sizes and validates upload limits, even though it doesn't contain the relevant information:
+The [`FileController`](../example/bad/app/Http/Controllers/FileController.php) is calculating file sizes and checking upload limits, even though it doesn't have any of the relevant information:

 ```php
 // MISTAKE 4: Upload limit validation in controller instead of with the expert (User model)